dhaneswaramandrasa/starbucks/README.md

 <a name="pro"></a>
 # Project Motivation

-The project is aiming to:
+The project is aiming to help Starbucks to understand more about their members and also to create these two models:

 1. Offer View and Completed Prediction Model

 Imagined yourself as a young adult female with average income and while you check your mobile phone, you see an ad: a BOGO promotion from Starbucks that will expired 3 days from now.
 Will you used the promotion?